 Technical set up to allow testers to access your testing environments

 These configuration steps are essential, and should not be delayed or overlooked.
-Proper testing configuration ensures that errors you receive are meaningful.
-A staging server configuration that differs too much from production, or cannot support tester traffic will not meaningfully reflect a user experience, and may generate inaccurate results.
+The proper testing configuration ensures that the errors you receive are meaningful.
+A staging server configuration that differs too much from production, or cannot support tester traffic will not meaningfully reflect user experience and may generate inaccurate results.

 Make sure that the following are in place and you'll be in great shape to start testing!